Blackstone Inc.: Early 2000s

 In October 2000, Blackstone acquired the mortgage for 7 World Trade Center from the Teachers Insurance and Annuity Association.

 In July 2002, Blackstone completed fundraising for a $6.45 billion private equity fund, Blackstone Capital Partners IV, the largest private equity fund at that time.

 With a significant amount of capital in its new fund, Blackstone was one of a handful of private equity investors capable of completing large transactions in the adverse conditions of the early 2000s recession.
-At the end of 2002, Blackstone, together with Thomas H. Lee Partners and Bain Capital, acquired Houghton Mifflin Company for $1.28 billion.
-The transaction represented one of the first large club deals completed since the collapse of the Dot-com bubble.
+At the end of 2002, Blackstone, Thomas H. Lee Partners, and Bain Capital acquired Houghton Mifflin Company for $1.28 billion.
+The transaction represented one of the first large club deals completed since the collapse of the dot-com bubble.

-In 2002, Hamilton E. James joined global alternative asset manager Blackstone, where he currently serves as president and chief operating officer.
+In 2002, Hamilton E. James joined Blackstone, where he serves as president and chief operating officer.
 He also serves on the firm's executive and management committees, and its board of directors.
-In late 2002, Blackstone remained active acquiring TRW Automotive in a $4.7 billion buyout, the largest private equity deal announced that year (the deal was completed in early 2003).
+In late 2002, Blackstone acquired TRW Automotive in a $4.7 billion buyout, the largest private equity deal announced that year (the deal was completed in early 2003).
 TRW's parent was acquired by Northrop Grumman, while Blackstone purchased its automotive parts business, a major supplier of automotive systems.
 Blackstone also purchased a majority interest in Columbia House, a music-buying club, in mid-2002.

 Blackstone made a significant investment in Financial Guaranty Insurance Company (FGIC), a monoline bond insurer alongside PMI Group, The Cypress Group and CIVC Partners.
 FGIC incurred heavy losses, along with other bond insurers in the 2008 credit crisis.

-Two years later, in 2005, Blackstone was one of seven private equity firms involved in the buyout of SunGard in a transaction valued at $11.3 billion.
+In 2005, Blackstone was one of seven private equity firms involved in the buyout of SunGard, a transaction valued at $11.3 billion.
 Blackstone's partners in the acquisition were Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Kohlberg Kravis Roberts, Providence Equity Partners, and TPG Capital.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco at the end of the 1980s leveraged buyout boom.
-Also, at the time of its announcement, SunGard would be the largest buyout of a technology company in history, a distinction it would cede to the buyout of Freescale Semiconductor.
-The SunGard transaction is also notable in the number of firms involved in the transaction, the largest club deal completed to that point.
-The involvement of seven firms in the consortium was criticized by investors in private equity who considered cross-holdings among firms to be generally unattractive.
+Also, at the time of its announcement, SunGard was the largest buyout of a technology company in history, a distinction it ceded to the buyout of Freescale Semiconductor.
+The SunGard transaction is also notable for the number of firms involved, the largest club deal completed to that point.
+The involvement of seven firms in the consortium was criticized by investors in private equity who considered crossholdings among firms to be generally unattractive.

 In 2006, Blackstone launched its long/short equity hedge fund business, Kailix Advisors.
 According to Blackstone, as of September 30, 2008, Kailix Advisors had $1.9 billion of assets under management.
 In December 2008, Blackstone announced that Kailix would be spun off to its management team to form a new fund as an independent entity backed by Blackstone.